AI-for-Education/global-proficiency-framework/README.md

 # Digitizing the Global Proficiency Framework

-The [Global Proficiency Framework](https://www.edu-links.org/resources/global-proficiency-framework-reading-and-mathematics) describes structured framework of specific skills in foundational literacy and numarcy in reading and mathematics across grades 2 to 9.
+The [Global Proficiency Framework](https://www.edu-links.org/resources/global-proficiency-framework-reading-and-mathematics) describes structured framework of specific skills in foundational literacy and numeracy in reading and mathematics across grades 2 to 9.
 This is presented in the form of a detailed PDF document outlining the structure of the framework with example assessment items.

 This repository contains a digitized version of the GPF for Reading, including the example assessment items, to support and enable development of computational tools based on this framework.